Stretching Your Kids Wardrobe This Back-to-School Season

-As fall approaches, it’s time to trade in our summer clothes for sweaters and jeans.
+As back-to-school approaches, it’s time to trade in our summer clothes for sweaters and jeans.
 Changing seasons often requires some updating to last year’s wardrobe—especially with children.

 Depending on where you live, it may be possible to stretch summer clothes far into fall.
 However, the start of school is a great time to review your children’s wardrobes and add a few items as needed.